 Peloponnese Road Trip Itinerary

-A Peloponnese road trip is full to the brim of amazing historic sights, beautiful beaches, stunning scenery and delicious food a making it one of the best places in the world to take a road trip.
-We combined our Peloponnese road trip with exploring the rest of Greece and some of its islands but it’s also an amazing stand alone adventure.
+A Peloponnese road trip is full to the brim of amazing historic sights, beautiful beaches, stunning scenery and delicious food making it one of the best places in the world to take a road trip.
+We combined our Peloponnese road trip with exploring the rest of Greece and some of its islands but it’s also an amazing stand-alone adventure.
 We loved our time spent exploring the Peloponnese and, to help with your Greece planning, we’ve put together our ultimate Peloponnese itinerary: from its unmissable historic sights to the best places to stay, this itinerary will help you make the most of your journey through the Peloponnese!

 Planning a Peloponnese Road Trip Route